Managing analytical code development#

 Versioning input data ensures that we can reproduce our analysis.

-• Data should be stored in an open format (e.g. CSV or ODS), not formats that are restricted to proprietary software like SAS and Stata.
+• You should store data in an open format (e.g. CSV or ODS), not formats that are restricted to proprietary software like SAS and Stata.

-• Large or complex datasets should be stored in a database.
+• You should store large or complex datasets in a database.

 • You should monitor the quality of data, following the government data quality framework.